7. Multidimensional numeric data at a glance#

 ../_images/body-scatter-3d-3.png

 Infrequently will such a 3D plot provide us with readable results, though.
-We are projecting a three-dimensional reality onto a two-dimensional screen or page.
+We are projecting a three-dimensional reality onto a two-dimensional screen or a flat page.
 Some information must inherently be lost.
-Also, what we see is relative to the position of the virtual camera.
+What we see is relative to the position of the virtual camera and some angles can be more meaningful than others.

 (*) Try finding an interesting elevation and azimuth angle by playing with the arguments passed to the mpl_toolkits.mplot3d.axes3d.Axes3D.view_init function.
 Also, depict arm circumference, hip circumference, and weight on a 3D plot.